nerdishbynature/git2go-faq-web/_posts/2015-11-14-how-to-push-pull.markdown

 ---
 layout: post
-title:  "Ho do I push/pull changes?"
+title:  "How do I push/pull changes?"
 date:   2015-11-14 11:44:58
 ---